Santa Cruz Roller Derby: In the community

 As dedicated members of the Santa Cruz community, Santa Cruz Roller Derby volunteer hundreds of hours each season at numerous events and fundraisers in the Bay Area.
 In addition, each Santa Cruz Roller Derby home bout features a local non profit or charity which receives a portion of proceeds from that bout.

-Local artist Jim Phillips designed their original and much beloved Derby Girl logo.
+Local artist Jim Phillips designed their original Derby Girl logo.